zebullax/nooblink/README.md

 ## Dev steps ☕
 - ~~Decode header, sections & symbols~~
 - ~~Display symbols defined and undefined~~
+- ~~Handle multiple object files~~
 - 👉 Display relocation info
-- Handle multiple object files
 - Describe layout of the result file
 - Resolve symbol references
 - Relocate entries

 ## Todo 📝
-~~- (WIP) Introduce an object file type to wrap over vocabulary types as they get vivifed from decoding the header~~
+- ~~(WIP) Introduce an object file type to wrap over vocabulary types as they get vivifed from decoding the header~~
-- Write a `Context` component that keep state of current linking session, this should be passed around or installed, so that client can find out what offset to apply to object files for example...
+- ~~Write a `Context` component that keep state of current linking session, this should be passed around or installed, so that client can find out what offset to apply to object files for example...~~
+- `ObjectFile` should rely on an `AddressLoader` facility that knows how to fix address based on whether they need offset correction or not
+- Y no UT ?
+- Lot of redundant identical objects in `ObjectFile`, the containers should hold shared ptr instead

 ## Bug 🐛
-- Symbol name `.init` isn't found (vs`readelf -s`)

 ## Timeline ⌛
 - 02/25 - Fix interpretation of section index in symbols, confirm (eyeball) vs readelf